castelojb/research_flow/README.md

 - **Image Flow Visualization**: Generate visual workflows directly from your code, making it easier to understand the flow and dependencies of your experiments with seamless `documentation`.
 - **Extensibility in heart**: With the Kernel Chain pattern, `easily integrate` new methodologies and data into existing experiments.
 - **Strong Type Safety**: Leverage [Pydantic](https://pydantic-docs.helpmanual.io/) and [Gloe](https://github.com/ideos/gloe)'s type system to ensure that data flows correctly through your pipeline, catching potential type inconsistencies early in the development process.
-- **Domain and Technology Agnostic**: Research Flow is designed to be flexible and adaptable, allowing you to use it with any machine learning framework or library, such as [PyTorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/), or [scikit-learn](https://scikit-learn.org/).
+- **Domain and Technology Agnostic**: The generic nature of the library allows it to be used across various domains and technologies.
+It is designed to be flexible and adaptable, allowing you to use it with any machine learning framework or library, such as [PyTorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/), or [scikit-learn](https://scikit-learn.org/), and any other technology.
+This means you can easily integrate it into your existing projects and workflows, regardless of the tools you are using.
+- **Lightweight**: Built entirely in Python, Research Flow introduces no additional dependencies, ensuring a lightweight and efficient solution.transformer

 ### 📦 Installation